Rutan Voyager: World flight

 The plane also continuously reminded the pilots of its pitch instability and fragility.
 They had to maneuver around bad weather numerous times, most perilously around the 600 mi Typhoon Marge.
 Libya denied access to the country's airspace in response to Operation El Dorado Canyon earlier that year.
 There were contentious radio conversations between the Rutan brothers as Dick flew around weather and, at one time, turned around and began doubling back.
 As they neared California to land, a fuel pump failed and had to be replaced with its twin pumping fuel from the other side of the aircraft.

 In front of 55,000 spectators and a large press contingent, including 23 live feeds breaking into scheduled broadcasting across Europe and North America, the plane safely came back to earth, touching down at 8:06 a.m. at the same airfield 9 days after take-off.
 Rutan made three low passes over the landing field before putting Voyager down.
 The average speed for the flight was 116 mph.
 There were 106 lb of fuel remaining in the tanks, only about 1.5% of the fuel they had at take-off.

 Sanctioned by the FAI and the AOPA, the flight was the first successful aerial nonstop, non-refueled circumnavigation of the Earth that included two passes over the Equator (as opposed to shorter ostensible "circumnavigations" circling the North or South Pole).
-This feat has since been accomplished only one other time, by Steve Fossett in the Global Flyer (also designed by Rutan).
+This feat has since been accomplished only one other time, by Steve Fossett in the Virgin Atlantic GlobalFlyer (also designed by Rutan).
 For the feat, Yeager, the Rutans, and crew chief/builder Bruce Evans received the 1986 Collier Trophy.